mathewgomas-alfred/mathewgomas.io/reference_manual/dr_minw_debugger.rst

     .. figure:: /images/Mingw-crash-screen.png

-        An example of the crash dialog
+        An example of the crash dialog.

     * If Krita keeps on being unresponsive for more than a few minutes, it might actually be locked up, which may not give a backtrace.
 In that situation, you have to close Krita manually.
 Continue to follow the following instructions to check whether it was a crash or not.